ritvaj/transaction-behavior-analytics/README.md

 ## 🎯 Objectives

-- Understand transaction behavior at scale and map patterns linked to fraud signals.
+- Understand transaction behavior at scale and map strong patterns linked to fraud signals.
 - Engineer interpretable features (mismatch signals, velocity rules, mule behaviors, balance anomalies) and check how each feature can accurately flag transactions.
-- Build a **Fraud Signal Score** — a weighted calculated score using multiple features that are good indicators of fraud transactions, interpretable risk index .
+- Build a **Fraud Signal Score** - a weighted, modular and easily interpretable calculated score using multiple features that are good indicators of fraud transactions, interpretable risk index.
-- Evaluate multiple thresholds using precision, recall, lift, and false-positive behavior.
+- Evaluate multiple scoring thresholds against real fraud cases using precision, recall, lift, and false-positive behavior to understand operational trade-offs.
 - Identify high-risk accounts and transaction patterns for further investigation.

 ---